 Applicants should hold a recognized Bachelor of Arts degree in a subject closely related to Theology, such as Religious Studies, Classics, Philosophy, English or History.
 This implies that about two-thirds of all undergraduate courses should have been devoted to cognate subjects.

 The applicant must present evidence of academic achievement: a minimum standing equivalent to a cumulative grade point average (CGPA) of 3 out of a possible 4.0 or a CGPA of 3.25/4.0 for the last two full-time academic years.
 Admission to the program rests with the Faculty of Graduate Studies, upon the

-recommendation of the Faculty of Theology.
+recommendation of The United Centre for Theological Studies.
 Admission decisions are not subject to appeal or reconsideration.

 In cases where students hold bachelors degrees and show academic promise for graduate study in Theology, but do not have sufficient background in a cognate discipline, they may be advised (on a case-by-case basis) to take a qualifying semester or year in order to prepare them for graduate work in

 Theology.
 The courses taken during the qualifying period will not be counted toward their Master of Arts Program.
 Examples of such courses include Introduction to Theological Writing or requisite language courses, depending on their area of specialization.

 Upon satisfactory completion of the qualifying courses, students may re-apply to the Faculty of Graduate Studies for admission.